-When thoughts of resigning first come to you, take a quick internal look inside, and see if there’s anything that you can do on your side to improve the situation.
-Especially in the workplace, it can become a habit to look at things through a negative lens: and oftentimes, a change in perspective or an honest discussion, can dissolve a lot of the tension.
+When thoughts of resigning first come to you, take a quick internal look inside and see if there’s anything that you can do on your side to improve the situation.
+Especially in the workplace, it can become a habit to look at things through a negative lens: and often, a change in perspective or an honest discussion can dissolve much of the tension.

 When you have low-level disagreements or miscommunications with your manager, first see whether there’s a way to preserve the relationship.
-It may simply be a case of understanding a different management style, and then working out how to manage it.
-Staying longer to work things out could help you strengthen your relationship with this person for the future.
+It may simply be a case of understanding a different management style and then working out how to manage it.
+Staying longer to work things out could help you strengthen your relationship with this person in the future.

 However, once you’ve done all you can on your side, look for the following signs that resigning may be the only solution.